 Greetings From Camp Davis recounts the brief but illustrious history of this former AAA Training Center.
 The book contains 50 period photographs, many never published before, that illustrate the wartime appearance of the camp.
 Oral history accounts of WWII soldiers and civilians adds a touch of realism and humanity to the camp’s history.
 This work is dedicated to the men and women of Camp Davis and it is hoped that it will help stir and preserve the now fading memories of this once significant and impressive WWII Army camp.

 About Cliff Tyndall

-The author of “Greetings From Camp Davis” is a History and Geography Instructor at Bladen Community College in Dublin, NC.
+The author of “Greetings From Camp Davis” is an award-winning History and Geography Instructor at Bladen Community College in Dublin, NC.
 Cliff has written for Our State magazine and his first book, “Threshold of Freedom: Lenoir County, NC During the Civil War,” was published by the Lenoir County Historical Association in 2002.
 Prior to teaching college full-time, he worked for the North Carolina Department of Cultural Resources and instructed history and geography courses for East Carolina University and several community colleges as an adjunct instructor.
 He received a MA Degree in History from East Carolina University and he earned a BA Degree in History from the University of North Carolina at Chapel Hill.